shrub719/edu-ecc/README.md

 TODO <!-- instructions -->

-## Paper
+## Essay

-The paper accompanying this program, [Paper Name :)](./utils/paperName.md), is my own research and interpretation of the current state of modern cryptographic standards including elliptic curve and lattice-based cryptography.
+The essay accompanying this program [here](./utils/paper.md), is my own research and interpretation of the current state of modern cryptographic standards including elliptic curve and lattice-based cryptography.
 It is written in MarkDown with TeX support (using [VS Code's KaTeX plugin](https://github.com/microsoft/vscode-markdown-it-katex)). <!-- REMEMBER to export to PDF or something w pandoc -->

 ### Goals